mulle-objc/De-Re-mulle-objc/index.md

 ![Logo](images/dere.jpg)

-{% include note.html content="This is a draft/work in progress.
-Stuff will
+{% include note.html content="This is a draft/work in progress." %}
-appear and disappear haphazardly.
-Some of the content is only applicable to mulle-objc 0.17.0 (mulle-clang 10.0.0), which has not been released as of this writing." %}

 Welcome to the developer guide for [mulle-objc](//mulle-objc.github.io).
 This guide will enable you to get up and running quickly with Objective-C on the